Foreign investors who want to open companies in France

 and flexible requirements.

-Requirements for setting up a SARL in France
+Requirements for setting up a SARL in France in 2021

 One of the greatest advantages of the French private limited liability company is that it can be created by foreign investors who will benefit from the same conditions imposed on local business persons.
 For this purpose, a foreigner will need to consider the following: